noisysockets/nsh/docs/router.md

 ### Initialize Configuration

-The `config init` command will generate a new private key and populate the configuration file with the provided options.
+The `config init` command will generate a new private key, a new [IPv6 ULA](https://en.wikipedia.org/wiki/Unique_local_address) address, and populate the configuration file with the provided options.

 ```sh
 nsh config init -c router.yaml -n router